- Describe challenges and unique circumstances that can have an impact on children and their families.

-Resilient individuals have elements in their life that help them “bounce back” to overcome challenges and move forward in positive ways.
+Resilient individuals have elements in their life that help them overcome challenges and move forward in positive ways.
 Researchers have identified factors that promote resilience and coping in families who deal with challenges.
-Some of those factors are:
+Some of those factors include:

 Supporting Military Families

-Military families face challenges unlike those experienced by others.
+Military families face challenges unlike those experienced by many others.
 These challenges may pose unique risks for children and the family as a whole.
-The nature of a military family member’s work can involve frequent moves or periods of separation from children; this can affect children’s emotional well-being.
-As a preschool teacher, it is important for you to know how to recognize when children are dealing with emotional stress and how to effectively support children and their families during difficult times in their lives.
+The nature of a military family member’s work can involve frequent moves or periods of separation from their family members; this can affect a child’s emotional well-being.
+As a preschool teacher, it is important for you to recognize when children are dealing with emotional stress and how to effectively support children and their families during this difficult time in their life.

-Deployment has a great effect upon family functioning, particularly relationships between caregivers and children.
-When children experience long periods of separation from their primary caregiver, their family life, routines, emotional state, and behaviors may be affected.
-Deployment can add stress and anxiety to families.
+Deployment has a large effect on family functioning, particularly the relationships between caregivers and children.
+When children experience long periods of separation from their primary caregiver, their family life, routines, emotional state, and behaviors may all be affected.
+Deployment can add a great deal of stress and anxiety to families.
 Preschoolers may experience fear, sadness, confusion, or loss.
-You can support families during deployment by maintaining ongoing communication.
-As a preschool teacher, you can work with families to ensure they are well supported during this challenging time.
-It is important that families and caregivers work together to provide needed resources.
+You can support families during deployment by maintaining and encouraging ongoing communication.
+As a preschool teacher, you can work with families to ensure they feel well supported during this challenging time.
+It is important that families and caregivers work together to access needed resources.
 It is also essential to acknowledge that as a service provider, you may also feel overwhelmed when trying to support military families.
-If you need help supporting military families of children in your care, talk with trainer, coach, or supervisor.
+If you need help supporting military families of children in your care, talk with trainer, coach, or administrator.

 - Prepare materials to use with children during deployment.
 Photograph children with their loved ones.
-Audio- or video-record the deploying parent reading favorite stories, singing songs, or leaving special messages to their children.
+Audio- or video-record the deploying caregiver reading favorite stories, singing songs, or leaving special messages to their children.

 - Plan for special events where family members can come to your classroom and be part of an activity or go on a field trip, giving them an opportunity to spend quality time with their child at school.
 Take pictures of these activities and display them in your classroom.